If you are reading this, then you must be considering adopting a rescue dog.

 Ask About An Overnight Stay Or Foster Opportunity

 Adopting from a shelter can be a little scary since there are more unknowns than when adopting from a rescue.

-If there is a dog you are really interested in and they are in a shelter, you can ask if they have any overnight or foster programs you could take advantage of.
-This would allow you the opportunity to bring the dog home for a certain period of time to see first-hand if the dog is a good fit for your family.
+This allows you the opportunity to bring the dog home for a certain period of time, and will allow you to see if the dog is a good fit for your family.